vitch/kohana-jelly/guide/jelly/index.md

 	    ...
 	));

-Notice that Jelly depends on Kohana 3.x's [database module](http://github.com/kohana/database).
+Notice that Jelly depends on Kohana 3.1x's [database module](http://github.com/kohana/database).
 Make sure you install and configure that as well.

-## Upgrading

-If you're upgrading Jelly you may want to check out [the changelog](upgrading) to see if any API changes have occurred since you last updated.
+If you are planning to use the included __Auth driver__ you have to set the cookie salt by following [these instructions](../kohana/upgrading#cookie-salts).

 ## Basic Usage